 - #250 Jet Black - Darkest black we have for cotton and other cellulose fibers.
 BACK by popular demand; But the price did go way up, as we had said it would.
-Also, one of the ingredients was no longer available, so we had to experiment around with a new one.
+Also, one of the ingredients was no longer available, so we had to reformulate it.
 This color runs a little different than what you were used to, so if you want to go back to this color, we recommend TESTING before you go whole hog and purchase a very expensive 25 pounder or something!!!
-Best tub dyed in hot (130° to 150°F) water!
-Not black on silk or wool or other protein fibers.
-Not black in tie-dye, batik or low immersion tecniques unless you have a way of heating it while it is curing (can yield olive green or grey, depending on the lot, in cool temps).
+Best tub dyed in HOT (130° to 150°F) water!
+Not black on silk or wool or other protein fibers (nice dark brown though).
+Not black in tie-dye, batik or low immersion techniques unless you have a way of heating it while it is curing (can yield olive green or grey, depending on the lot, in cool temps).
 (But that would melt the wax with Batik)

-- #275 Hot Black - NEW! - Also best tub dyed in hot (150° to 180°F) water, like the #250, which it was replacing.
+- #275 Hot Black - NEW! - Also best tub dyed in hot (150° to 180°F) water, like the #250, which it was originally replacing.
 Now it is a less expensive alternative.
 Tub dyes with a deep but bluish black cast on cotton.
 With Soda Ash on silk is a deep blackish brown, with vinegar on silk, came out black in our tests and a less deep shade of black on wool. #250 Jet has never come out black on silk or wool.
 Tie-dye came out really black for us in warm ambient room temp of 75°F or more! (unlike #250, which it was replacing).
 If you are looking for a different black, give it a try.
 The only Fiber Reactive black that works on silk!
 Also the BEST Fiber Reactive black for Discharging!

 - #300 New Black - now tied with #44 for the title of most popular black!
 Tub dyes with a blue cast and edges are blue/pink in tie-dye.
 Not black on protein fibers.